 The District reports deferred outflows related to deferred charges on refunding.
 These deferred outflows are amortized over the respective terms of the bonds using the straight-line method.
-Amortization expense for deferred outflows amounted to \$268,677 and \$0 for the years ended December 31, 2019 and 2018, respectively, and is included in interest expense.
+Amortization expense for deferred outflows amounted to \$268,676 for the years ended December 31, 2020 and 2019 and is included in interest expense.